 Diabetes mellitus definition

-Diabetes mellitus, commonly referred to as diabetes, is a chronic metabolic disorder characterized by high blood sugar levels over a prolonged period.
+Diabetes mellitus, commonly referred to as diabetes, is a chronic metabolic disorder characterized by high blood sugar levels over a prolonged period of time.
 It occurs when the body is unable to properly utilize or produce insulin, a hormone that regulates blood sugar.

 It’s very difficult to get the right diabetes mellitus definition.
 On the other hand, there are some definitions that only doctors can understand something.
 I’ll try to make it easier for you.